ZeusDB/zeusdb-vector-database/README.md

 Point 'doc1' not found in index
 ```

-Due to the nature of HNSW, the underlying graph node remains in memory, even after removing a point.
+**⚠️ Please Note:** Due to the nature of HNSW, the underlying graph node remains in memory, even after removing a point.
 This is common for HNSW implementations.
 To fully remove stale graph entries, consider rebuilding the index from data periodically.

 <br/>